 Founded in 1891 in Philadelphia, Drexel is a comprehensive urban university of more than 22,000 students with one of the country’s most established co-operative education programs.

 Drexel is a leader in experiential, technology-infused education and cross-disciplinary research.
 The University’s recognized excellence in translational research is supported by the Coulter Foundation through the Coulter-Drexel Translational Research Partnership Program and by $152 million in sponsored research awards last year.

-Drexel enrolls students in on-campus and online programs leading to associate’s, bachelor’s, master’s, doctoral and professional degrees (including MDs and JDs) in 15 colleges and schools.
+Drexel enrolls students in on-campus and online programs leading to associate’s, bachelor’s, master’s, doctoral and professional degrees (including MDs and JDs) in 16 colleges and schools.

-Drexel operates out of its 123-acre University City Campus in West Philadelphia and at four additional locations: the Center City Campus for the College of Nursing and Health Professions and the Academy of Natural Sciences; the Queen Lane Campus in East Falls for the College of Medicine; and through its online platform, Drexel Online.
+Drexel operates out of its 123-acre University City Campus in West Philadelphia and through five additional locations: the Center City Campus including the Academy of Natural Sciences of Drexel University, the West Reading Campus and Queen Lane Campus in East Falls for the College of Medicine, the Malvern Campus for the Bennett S. LeBow College of Business, and through its online platform.